gajus/brim/README.md

 * Brim solves all of the issues associated with determining when user is in the minimal-ui
 * It provides control over the UI required to instruct user to enter the minimal-ui.
-* It instigates mechanism that locks user in the minimal-ui (following the spec defined in the iOS 7.1).
+* It locks user in the minimal-ui (following the spec defined in the iOS 7.1).
 * It does not jeopardize functionality of the main application.

 ## The Underlying Implementation